solliancenet/crypto-workshop/02_Avalanche.md

 ## Export tokens from X-Chain to C-Chain

-1. Follow the instructions.
+1. Follow the instructions to edit the `export.ts` file.
 When complete you should see something like:

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image39.png)